stefanedelkovski/Image_Classification_1/README.md

 If we compare the values from the X axis from these distributions, we can clearly conclude that there's a quality gap between the qualities of the photos.
 Simply by placing a threshold between the categories is sufficient to classify image as bad, average or good.

+### Conclusion

+This approach will always work for similar images to the ones used to define the threshold.
+Infact, this approach has 100% accuracy on classifying unseen images from the same dataset.
+However, trying to classify a new different image will most probably fail.
+If the input images from the client are always similar, the model will never fail.

+I created this solution to point out that not all complex solutions are the most suitable ones.
+For this particular problem, this CV solution is pretty convenient, since it is light and requires no training, yet it provides accurate results.
+In a real life scenario, this wouldn't be my preferred approach.